MiraganicStudios/MiraganicErrorHandling/README.md

 - Make it possible to pass errors between C++ and Blueprint.
 - Make defining error types easier in both C++ and Blueprint.
-- Pass errors across interfaces.
+- Pass implementation-defined errors across interfaces.
 This isn't possible with a static enum type.
 - Give feedback to players depending on the error that occurs.
 (E.g., 'Can't deposit items because the item stack is full')
-- Allow functions to decide whether they want to handle errors or simply log them.
+- Allow library functions to pass errors to callers.
+This is especially useful when the library's user would want to handle the error, rather than the library itself.
+- Make tests easier to define (expect a specific error type in the test, rather than the error message it sends).

 ## Overview